content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/2-java-object-oriented-programming-structure/16-java-super-keyword.md

 barking...
 ```

-In the above example Animal and Dog both classes have eat() method if we call eat() method from Dog class, it will call the eat() method of Dog class by default because priority is given to local.
+-   In the above example Animal and Dog both classes have eat() method if we call eat() method from Dog class, it will call the eat() method of Dog class by default because priority is given to local.

-To call the parent class method, we need to use super keyword.
+-   To call the parent class method, we need to use super keyword.

-## 3) super is used to invoke parent class constructor.
+## 1.3 super is used to invoke parent class constructor.

-The super keyword can also be used to invoke the parent class constructor.
-Let's see a simple example:
+-   The super keyword can also be used to invoke the parent class constructor.

+**Example:**

 ```
 class Animal {